sycLin/VFX-Project-2/matlab/README.md

 combine
 ---
+This function take two cylindrical image as input and return the combined image.
+We calculate the shifting of two image's matched key points and use voting to choose the highest(will resize the height of result image according to the y coordinate shifting), then using blending(a weighted function for overlap piexls according to distance to two image) to combine two cylindrical images.

 		param 	rgbimgR 		the rgb image to be combined(on the right side) param 	CylImg1			cylindrical projection image(on the left side) param 	CylImg2 		cylindrical projection image(on the right side)